-Our online programming includes some great opportunities this fall, including seven weeks of Blissfield Unbound programming for adults and families featuring local experts and performers; StoryTime, Take & Make Crafts, and monthly reading challenges for the kids, as well as the return of Taste the State in hybrid format: the program is virtual, but the beer is real!
+Our online programming includes some great opportunities, including Blissfield Unbound programming for adults and families featuring local experts and performers; StoryTime, Take & Make Crafts, and monthly reading challenges for the kids, as well as the return of Taste the State in hybrid format.

 Register for new library cards online.
 The button is at the top of your screen.
 You will be able to use online services as soon as we process the account, even before you get the card or even if you never get a card.
 Non-residents pay a non-resident fee: $15 for three months or $50 for a full year.
 You may pay the non-resident fee by credit card online at blissfieldlibrary.org under the "About SHML" tab.

 Free with your library card or new UN-CARD:

 Find new content at the Media on Demand tab from RBDigital and Kanopy, along with all the existing content from Woodlands Downloadable Library (OverDrive/Libby), Freegal music, and Hoopla.
 At the Reference/Instruction tab, find links to local, national, and international newspapers at Access World News, learn a foreign language at Mango Languages, and research your family tree at America's Genealogy Bank.